 At the time of approving the financial statements, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+In arriving at this conclusion, the directors have given consideration to the global impact and adverse effects of the COVID-19 pandemic.
 Thus the directors continue to adopt the going concern basis of accounting in preparing the financial statements.